eclipse-platform/eclipse.platform.releng.aggregator/DeveloperGuide.md

 12. Reviewer can review PR on the github portal itself or fetch the PR using egit menu "Fetch github PR"
 13. All PRs will get verified for eca and PR validations(same as gerrit validation)
 14. Once the PR is approved there two options to merge.
 Can select either of these based on the requirement the following are recommendations only.
 Need to select based on the requirement
-  * Rebase and Merge (retains commit history from PR useful in deloping a feature)
+  * Rebase and Merge (retains commit history from PR useful in developing a feature)
   * Squash and Merge (All commits in PR gets squashed in to a single commit useful in bug fixes)
 15. Once PR gets merged the development branch used for the PR can be deleted.